daemonPainter/CAPL-Utils/README.md

 The documentation _should_ be Doxygen compliant, although it would be necessary to use [this extension](https://github.com/BretislavRychta/CAPL-filter-for-Doxygen) to build them.
 It is in the TODO list, if you were looking for ways to contribute... 🙄

+Detailed instructions, how to-s, and resources are available in the [Wiki](https://github.com/daemonPainter/CAPL-Utils/wiki).
+Contributions are welcomed.

 ## List of Checksum Algorithms

 ### CRC8